Medial longitudinal fasciculus: Vestibulo-ocular reflex

+As part of the ascending MLF, the vestibular nuclei also project to the nuclei of all cranial nerves that control eye movements (i.e. oculomotor, abducens, and trochlear nuclei) to coordinate head-eye movements via the vestibulo-ocular reflex.

+Perihypoglossal nuclei

+The three perihypoglossal nuclei project efferents to the three cranial nerve nuclei controlling extrinsic eye muscles through the MLF.

+Medial vestibulospinal tract

+The vestibulocerebellum receives vestibulocerebellar fibers from the vestibular nuclei, then projects back to the vestibular nuclei to influence medial vestibulospinal tract (MVST).
+The MVST then projects bilaterally to cervical and upper thoracic levels of the spinal cord to control head/neck movements in order to coordinate head-eye movements.
+In the cervical spinal cord, it descends as a component of the descending MLF.

+Tectospinal tract

+The tectospinal tract originates in the superior colliculus and tectum of the mesencephalon (midbrain).
+It projects to the cervical and upper thoracic spinal cord to mediate reflex turning of the head and trunk in the direction of startling sensations.
+In the medulla oblongata, it descends within the MLF.

+Relations

+In the midbrain, the MLF is situated just ventral to the oculomotor and trochlear nuclei.

+In the pons, the MLF is situated just ventral/anterior to the abducens nucleus.

 Clinical significance

 A lesion of the medial longitudinal fasciculus produces slowed or absent adduction of the ipsilateral eye upon contralateral gaze.
 This is usually associated with involuntary jerky eye movements (nystagmus) of the abducting eye, a syndrome called internuclear ophthalmoplegia.
 Because multiple sclerosis causes demyelination of the axons of the central nervous system, it can cause internuclear ophthalmoplegia when medial longitudinal fasciculus axons get demyelinated.
 This presents as nystagmus and diplopia.
 Other demyelinating diseases, as well as certain neoplasms and strokes, can also cause the same symptoms.

 History

 In 1846, neurologist Benedict Stilling first referred to the medial longitudinal fasciculus as the acusticus.
 This was followed by Theodor Meynert in 1872 calling it posterior.
 In 1891, Heinrich Schutz chose the name dorsal to describe the longitudinal bundle.
 This name stuck despite other authors attempting further renaming (Ramon y Cajal's periependymal in 1904, Theodor Ziehen's nubecula dorsalis in 1913).
 Finally, Wilhelm His Sr. changed the name to medial to comply with Basle nomenclature.